tatsuya/node-rakuten/README.md

 });
 ```

-See full list of examples placed under `example` directory.
-To run examples, you'll need to have at least one [Rakuten API App][rakutenwsappnew] and pass your own `applicationId` to `example/config.json` as a property.
+See full list of examples placed under `examples` directory.
+To run examples, you'll need to have at least one [Rakuten API App][rakutenwsappnew] and pass your own `applicationId` to `examples/config.json` as a property.

 ## Usage